 But first, let's briefly review the primary principles.
 Without these things, the storyline will always feel weak or even "broken."

 The protagonist has a want (which may be abstract) that manifests in a goal or even goals (which should be concrete and measurable--in that the audience knows what reaching the goal looks like).
-Not all protagonists start the story with a clear goal, but nearly all protagonists should have one by the end of Act I. Furthermore, not all protagonists have the same type of goal--for example, some goals may be aspirational, others goals may be simply to stop the antagonist, others may be to return balance to a previous lifestyle.
+Not all protagonists start the story with a clear goal, but nearly all protagonists should have one by the end of Act I. Furthermore, not all protagonists have the same type of goal--for example, some goals may be aspirational, others goal may be simply to stop the antagonist, others may be to return balance to a previous lifestyle.
 It's possible the goal may change, and in such cases, it may be helpful to view the story as having act-level goals, rather than one, grand overarching goal from beginning to end.

 Something antagonistic is in the way of that goal.
 The antagonistic force is a form of opposition--it is something in the way of the goal, not just something annoying or heckling the protagonist.
 In some cases, it may be more helpful to think of the antagonistic force as the resistance or obstacle in the way of the goal, and there will probably be more than one.
 Not every antagonistic force that appears in a story will be the "main bad guy" (or what have you), particularly in scenes and sequences.
 Nonetheless, if it is something obstructing the way, it is an antagonistic force.